zack-bitcoin/amoveo/docs/design/betting_fees.md

 X = (0.1) * ($100) * 7.5 * 2 = $150

 So with Augur, it would cost $150 to make the same bet under the same conditions.

+If Augur uses smaller fees than this, then they will not be able to pay the Rep holders enough, which will cause the market cap of Rep to decline.
+The total volume of unsettled bets needs to be (market cap of Rep)/7.5, so when the market cap decreases it also decreases the utility of Augur.